Epithalamion – Stanza-by-Stanza Summary, Explanation & Themes | Edmund Spenser

 🔚 Envoi

-In a final prayer, Spenser wishes the poem itself to live on as a testament to their love and happiness.
+In the final prayer, Spenser hopes that the poem will live forever as a monument to their love.

 "The woods shall to me answer and my Eccho ring…"